CHATHURALIYANAGE1997/Angular-front-end-app/README.md

 ## Deployment Instructions

-After Download or Clone this project, you will have to install (npm install) all node modules need to deploy this project.
+After Download or Clone this project, you will have to install (use-npm install) all node modules need to deploy this project.</br>
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.